 More active forms of sousveillance confront surveillance by using wearable computing to surveill the surveillers reflectively, bringing into question the very act of surveillance itself.
 Because of the mobility of the modern individual, this act is best accomplished by mobile, wearable computers.
 In the mobile society of the early twenty-first century, Western societies move among milieus.
-Their personal environments travel with them in the unstable environment of ostensibly "neutral public spaces such as streets, sidewalks, shopping malls, etc (Lefebvre 1991; Wellman 2001).
+Their personal environments travel with them in the unstable environment of ostensibly neutral public spaces such as streets, sidewalks, shopping malls, etc. (Lefebvre 1991; Wellman 2001).
+In such milieus, individuals are largely responsible for their own security and integrity.
+Wearable computing devices afford possibilities for mobile individuals to take their own sousveillance with them.
 Given this frequent sociophysical mobility, it makes sense to invent forms of wearable computing to situate research devices on the bodies of the surveilled (customer, taxicab passenger, citizen, etc.).
-The act of holding a mirror up to society or the social environment provides a transformation from surveillance techniques into sousveillance techniques in order to watch the watchers.
+The act of holding a mirror up to society, or the social environment, allows for a transformation of surveillance techniques into sousveillance techniques in order to watch the watchers.